Homeowners Insurance Premium at Closing

 What happens if I don’t have homeowners’ insurance at closing?

-Lacking homeowners’ insurance at closing can delay or even cancel the transaction, as outlined in what happens if you don’t have homeowners insurance.
+Lacking homeowners’ insurance at closing can delay or cancel the transaction, as explained in what happens without homeowners insurance.

 Are there any additional insurance costs at closing?